Report a vulnerability

 As a responsible member of the cyber security community, your expertise can help us fix potential issues faster and more effectively.
 If you find a suspected vulnerability relevant to Vodafone, please let us know so we can fix the problem as soon as possible.

-- Do Email your findings using the Vodafone CVD report format below.
+Do Email your findings using the Vodafone Responsible Disclosure report format below.

-- Do not share information about the vulnerability with others until it has been resolved in accordance with the Vodafone CVD policy timeframes.
+Do not share information about the vulnerability with others until it has been resolved in accordance with the Vodafone Responsible Disclosure policy timeframes.

-- Vodafone do not operate a bug bounty or hall of fame programme at present.
+Vodafone do not operate a bug bounty or hall of fame programme.